Say Goodbye to Codling Moth Worms: How to Control Codling Moths Organically

 Why Fight Codling Moths Organically?

-Organic pest control methods like CpGV are safer for the environment and preserve beneficial insects that support a healthy ecosystem.
-By choosing organic solutions, you contribute to sustainable gardening and protect your food from harmful chemical residues.
+Organic pest control methods preserve beneficial insects that support a healthy ecosystem.
+By choosing organic solutions, you contribute to sustainable gardening and protect your food from unnecessary chemical residues.

 Save Your Harvest

 Don’t let codling moth larvae ruin your apples, pears, or walnuts.
-By using CpGV products like CYD-X and implementing a strategic approach to timing and monitoring, you can effectively manage codling moth populations and enjoy a bountiful harvest.
+By implementing a strategic approach to monitoring and timing, you can effectively manage codling moth populations and enjoy a bountiful harvest.

 Resources